andrewshingler/custom-milter/README.md

        self.mustRewriteFrom = 'true'
 ```

 All event handlers need to return one of `Milter.CONTINUE, Milter.ACCEPT or Milter.REJECT`.
 Continue means continue processing this email in the next event.
 Accept means our Milter is all done, and Postfix or a next Milter can start processing it.
-Reject tells Postfix to reject this message, the user will see a prompt or get a message that sending failed.
+Reject tells Postfix to reject this message, the user will see a prompt or get a message saying sending failed.

 Set up supervisord to load our Python script: